Scan execution policies

 branch_exceptions array of string false Names of branches Branches to exclude from this rule.

-cadence string true CRON expression (for example, 0 0 * * *) A whitespace-separated string containing five fields that represents the scheduled time.
-Minimum of 15 minute intervals when used together with the branches field.
+cadence string true Cron expression with limited options.
+For example, 0 0 * * * creates a schedule to run every day at midnight (12:00 AM).
+A whitespace-separated string containing five fields that represents the scheduled time.

 timezone string false Time zone identifier (for example, America/New_York) Time zone to apply to the cadence.
 Value must be an IANA Time Zone Database identifier.